Periodic Tasks

 The user has no influence on periodic tasks, but the periodic tasks in return influence the user experience.

-They are designed to keep the Docker containers consistent with the information the user enters into the web interface, and to fetch logs and information from the Docker containers.
+They are designed to keep the Docker containers consistent with the information the user enters into the web interface.

 Runs every 30 seconds.